digirati-co-uk/madoc-search-service/API.md

         if not content_id is passed in, the system will generate one based on the resource_id and the content_type.

+## Pagination

+API endpoints support pagination.
+This can be controlled at query time, using the following query parameters (supported in both GET and POST operations)

+* `?page=2`: return the second page of results.
+* `?page_size=10`: limit the number of results to `10` items.

+Default page_size is controlled by the `PAGE_SIZE` environment variable, defaulted to 25.

+The `MAX_PAGE_SIZE` environment variable can be used to set a limit on how many results to allow.

+By default this is _not_ set, allowing any page_size to be set.

 # POSTing "raw" Indexable content

 POST to `/api/search/indexables`